 It is likewise necessary to take into consideration possible mortgage interest hikes due to inflation, especially in a volatile market.

 If you need some assistance, your broker can help you easily assess your financial situation by using the GDS (gross debt service) ratio.

 Another potential mistake is not reading the Declarations by the seller, or to simply skim the text.
 This document contains the property for sale’s complete history, like renovations, water damage, etc. It is therefore essential and allows you to get a clearer picture of your future home.
 You might even decide to not submit a promise to purchase after reading it.

 If you are working with a broker, they will be able to highlight this document’s important points and explain them to you.

 Sometimes falling in love with a particular house is ill-advised!
 It may not meet your needs, require more renovations than you can afford, be less practical than an alternative residence, etc. In short, the important thing is to visit a few properties before submitting a promise to purchase.

 Future buyers must follow their head, not just their heart!

 In a seller’s market where many buyers may be interested in the same property, some buyers make the mistake of trying to accelerate the process by signing promises to purchase while forgoing the inspection.
 On occasion this decision can turn into a nightmare.
 What if the inspector discovers several thousand dollars’ worth of damage?
 You might then be able to renegotiate the price or simply walk away.

 A pre-purchase inspection is essential, in any context, and even if the residence was recently constructed.
 The few hundred dollars it costs are definitely a worthwhile investment!

-If you are preparing to buy a property, turn to a RE/MAX broker who will be able to guide you and help you avoid possible mistakes.
+If you are getting ready to purchase a property, contact a RE/MAX broker who can guide you through the process and therefore help you avoid potential pitfalls.